-- 43. Two of the existing telecommunications towers within a four-mile radius are too far away to meet T-Mobile's coverage objectives.
-These towers are located at 132 Whippoorwill Road, Old Lyme and 30 Short Hills Road, Old Lyme.
-(T-Mobile 3, response 3) - 44.
+- 45. Five of the existing telecommunications towers within a four-mile radius are too far away to meet T-Mobile's coverage objectives.
+These towers are located at 2 Ferry Place, Old Saybrook; 132 Whippoorwill Road, Old Lyme; 30 Short Hills Road, Old Lyme; 430 Middlesex Turnpike, Old Saybrook; and 40-3 River Street, Old Saybrook.
+(T-Mobile 4, response 3) - 46.
 The remaining four existing telecommunications towers within a four-mile radius already have T-Mobile co-located on them.
-These towers are 93 Roxbury Road, East Lyme; 62-1 Boggy Hill Road, Old Lyme; 38 Hatchetts Hill Road, Old Lyme; and 125 Mile Creek Road, Old Lyme.
-(T-Mobile 3, response 3) - 45.
-There are no large areas of commercial or industrial use in or around the target coverage area.
-The area is heavily comprised of residential homes.
-Thus, T-Mobile investigated one commercial property to see if it was suitable for a tower.
-The site is listed below: - a.
-Sicuranza Electric, 389 Shore Road: This parcel is only 0.60 acres and has little to no natural screening for a tower.
-The existing building is approximately 15 feet high, which is too low to afford adequate coverage. - 46.
-During this proceeding, another alternative site at 14 Cross Lane, Old Lyme was explored.
-This is the site of a proposed SBA Towers II, LLC tower on Town property.
-This proposed tower would not provide adequate coverage to T-Mobile, and the site is no longer available.
-(T-Mobile 2, response 17)
+These towers are 62-1 Boggy Hill Road, Old Lyme; 38 Hatchetts Hill Road, Old Lyme; 125 Mile Creek Road, Old Lyme; and Route 1 (between River Street and Ford Road), Old Saybrook.
+(T-Mobile 4, response 3) - 47.
+T-Mobile investigated several different properties in the area of its proposed site.
+Properties that were investigated include: - a.
+Amtrak Power Substation, 63 Buttonball Road: This parcel is located within Amtrak's right of way.
+Amtrak maintains a strict policy against co-location of antennas on Amtrak catenaries. - b.
+Black Hall Golf Course, 50 Buttonball Road: The property owner was not interested in leasing a location for a tower.
+(T-Mobile 1, Tab J)

-- 47. An outdoor Distributed Antenna System (DAS) would not be a feasible alternative to a tower because of the following reasons: - a) The unavailability of a sufficient number of existing utility poles on which to string fiber-optic cable and install DAS nodes in the coverage area; - b) The existing utility poles are generally low in height; - c) The existing uneven terrain and mature vegetation would prevent DAS nodes from providing reliable coverage throughout the target area; - d) The unavailability of unused fiber-optic cables to serve as the backbone of the DAS network in the area; and - e) There would be a need to enter into access easements, enter into pole attachment agreements, etc. which would be compounded by the large amount (roughly 45) of DAS nodes required to cover the total area to be served by the three towers proposed in Docket Nos.
+- 48. During this proceeding, another alternative site at 14 Cross Lane, Old Lyme was explored.
+This is the site of a proposed SBA tower on Town property.
+This proposed tower would not provide adequate coverage to T-Mobile and the site is no longer available.
+(T-Mobile T-Mobile has leased an unrelated 12-acre site off of Indian Hill Road in East Lyme.
+However, there is no possible configuration that would reduce the required number of T-Mobile towers including the Indian Hill Road tower.
+(Tr.
+3, p.
+212) - 49.
+An outdoor Distributed Antenna System (DAS) would not be a feasible alternative to a tower because of the following reasons: - a) The unavailability of a sufficient number of existing utility poles on which to string fiber-optic cable and install DAS nodes in the coverage area; - b) The existing utility poles are generally low in height; - c) The existing uneven terrain and mature vegetation would prevent DAS nodes from providing reliable coverage throughout the target area; - d) The unavailability of unused fiber-optic cables to serve as the backbone of the DAS network in the area; and - e) There would be a need to enter into access easements, enter into pole attachment agreements, etc. which would be compounded by the large amount (roughly 45) of DAS nodes required to cover the total area to be served by the three towers proposed in Docket Nos.
 391, 392, and 393.

-(T-Mobile 20)
+(T-Mobile 17)

-48. Repeaters, microcell transmitters, and other types of transmitting technologies are not practicable or feasible means to provide service within the coverage area that T-Mobile is seeking to serve due to significant terrain variations and tree cover, the relatively large size of the coverage area compared with the devices' limited transmission range, and other practical considerations.
+50. Repeaters, microcell transmitters, and other types of transmitting technologies are not practicable or feasible means to provide service within the coverage area that T-Mobile is seeking to serve due to significant terrain variations and tree cover, the relatively large size of the coverage area compared with the devices' limited transmission range, and other practical considerations.
 (T-Mobile 1, p.
 7)